NakulLimbani/Generative_AI_Projects/README.md

 - Training loss and evaluation loss visualizations
 - Comparison of text generation before and after fine-tuning
 - Perplexity calculation to evaluate language model performance

 ---

+### Tutorial 07: **Building a Chatbot Using a Pre-Trained LLM**

+**Objective:** Build a conversational AI chatbot using the GPT-2 model, fine-tuned on the Cornell Movie-Dialogs Corpus.
+The goal is to create a model capable of generating meaningful dialogue responses by leveraging transfer learning.

+**Key Features:**
+- Fine-tuning GPT-2 (or DistilGPT-2) on a conversational dataset.
+- Tokenization and formatting of movie dialogues into structured input-response pairs.
+- Use of gradient accumulation, mixed precision (FP16), and memory optimization techniques for training.
+- Evaluation of model performance using Perplexity (PPL) and BLEU score.
+- Interactive chatbot testing to compare pre- and post-fine-tuning performance.

+---